tonoyaahmed1/amazon-product-rating-model/README.md

 The datasets are no longer available.
 The schmea of the data is outlined below for the purpose of understanding the code.

-<b> The review table is for extracting the rating information for each product in Task 1. <b>
+  The review table is for extracting the rating information for each product in Task 1.

   review <br>
   |-- asin: string, same as above <br>
   |-- reviewerID: string, the reviewer id, e.g., ‘A1MIP8H7G33SHC’ <br>
   |-- overall: float, the rating associated with the review, e.g., 5.0 <br>

-<b> The product table is used mainly throughout Task 1-4. <b>
+  The product table is used mainly throughout Task 1-4.

 product <br>
 |-- asin: string, the product id, e.g., ‘B00I8HVV6E’ <br>